Skip to main content

 Is Instagram Actually Good for Small Business Marketing?

-Yes β for certain types.
-Around 80% of Instagram users follow at least one business account, and 50% of users discover new brands just by scrolling their feed (Hootsuite, 2026).
-Those numbers make a compelling case, but context matters.
-Instagram rewards businesses that can show rather than tell.
+Yes - for certain types.
+Running a business on Instagram works best when your customers are consumers and your offer is visual.
+Around 80% of people on the app follow at least one brand, and 50% discover new businesses while scrolling (Hootsuite, 2026).
+The platform rewards businesses that can show rather than tell.

-Restaurants, cafes, photographers, florists, hairdressers, clothing brands, fitness trainers, interior designers β these thrive on Instagram.
+Restaurants, cafes, photographers, florists, hairdressers, clothing brands, fitness trainers, and interior designers thrive here.
 The product or service is inherently visual, and customers make emotional buying decisions.

-But here's the honest bit.
-If you're a B2B accountancy firm, a commercial solicitor, or a wholesale supplier, Instagram probably isn't your platform.
-Your customers aren't discovering accounting services through pretty photos.
-They're searching Google.
-For those businesses, read our platform comparison guide to find where your audience actually spends time.
+But here’s the honest bit.
+If you’re a B2B firm, commercial solicitor, or wholesale supplier, Instagram probably isn’t your platform.
+Your customers aren’t discovering accounting services through pretty photos - they’re searching Google.
+See our platform comparison guide instead.

 Which Small Businesses Benefit Most?

-The strongest results come from businesses where the end customer is a consumer, the product or service photographs well, and the purchase decision involves emotion or aspiration.
-Think food, fashion, beauty, home interiors, travel, fitness, and events.
+The strongest results come from growing businesses where the customer is a consumer, the product photographs well, and purchase decisions involve emotion.
+Think food, fashion, beauty, interiors, travel, fitness, and events.

-Local service businesses can also win on Instagram, particularly in tourist areas.
+Local service businesses can also win, particularly in tourist areas.
 A surf school in Newquay posting Reels of wave conditions and group lessons?
-That's gold.
-A plumber posting photos of boiler installations?
-Much harder to make compelling.
-Know where your business falls on that spectrum before investing 10 hours a week.
+Gold.
+A plumber posting boiler installations?
+Much harder.
+Know where your business falls before investing 10 hours a week.

 Reels achieve 36% more reach than carousels and 2.25 times the reach of single images (Buffer, 2026).
 However, carousels generate a 6.90% median engagement rate on reach compared to just 3.31% for Reels.
-These aren't contradictory findings.
-They tell you that each format does a different job.
+These post types each do a different job.

 Reels are your discovery tool.
-They get shown to people who don't follow you yet.
-Instagram's algorithm pushes short video content hard β Reels now account for more than 50% of daily time spent on the platform (Sprout Social, 2025).
+They get shown to people who don’t follow you yet.
+Instagram’s algorithm pushes short video content hard - Reels and Instagram Live now account for more than 50% of daily time spent in the Instagram app (Sprout Social, 2025).
 When you want new eyes on your business, Reels are the format.

 Carousels are your engagement tool.
-They perform best with people who already follow you.
-A Socialinsider study of 35 million posts found carousels achieve 0.55% engagement on followers compared to 0.52% for Reels.
+They perform best with the Instagram audience that already follows you.
+A Socialinsider study of 35 million Instagram posts found carousels achieve 0.55% engagement on followers compared to 0.52% for Reels.
 The swipe mechanic keeps people on your post longer, which signals value to the algorithm.

 Sources: Buffer 2026 (52M+ posts), Socialinsider 2025 (35M posts)